How To Improve Posture (In 5 Minutes)

 Honestly, you don’t realize how bad your posture has become until someone snaps a pic of you.

-Don’t worry, use my brand new and improved 5-minute posture correction routine, and I guarantee you’ll fix this in no time.
+Don’t worry, I'll show you how to improve your posture with my brand new and refined 5-minute posture routine, and I guarantee you’ll fix this in no time.

 Studies have revealed that most people sit on average for at least 6-8 hours a day.